 You’ve probably heard the productivity adage that “done is better than perfect,” which certainly sounds more appealing than “the devil is in the details.”
 However, as an editor, it’s my job to check (and double check) the work that comes across my desk.
-Moreover, almost every job description I’ve ever seen asks for people who are detail-oriented; not “sometimes detail-oriented and sometimes slightly less so for the sake of efficiency.”
+Moreover, almost every job description I’ve ever seen asks for people with strong attention to detail; as opposed to a candidate who is “sometimes detail-oriented and sometimes slightly less so for the sake of efficiency.”

 So, at first glance, the idea of just plowing through work and ignoring the finer points feels impossible.
 In fact, just the thought of it used to make me uncomfortable.
 I love details, fully polished finished products, and giving off the impression that I’m someone who puts a lot of effort into my work.